 Providers must file a Forensic Rape Examination Claim Form online on behalf of the patient.
 Please visit the website www.dave.pa.gov to submit FRE claims to the Program.
-As of January 1, 2016 all FRE claims are required to be submitted electronically with invoices uploaded in this system prior to submission.
+All FRE claims are required to be submitted electronically with invoices uploaded in this system prior to submission.